tantaman/strut/README.md

 ### Running ###

-Strut can run enteirely from your local filesystem.
+Strut can run entirely from your local filesystem.
 Just point your browser to `file:///path/to/Strut/web/index.html` to view Strut.

 ### Contributing ###